Coronavirus: young people and family services

 Staff will support you over the phone or via Skype (or a similar means of communication) instead of meeting face-to-face.
 If your support worker is unable to do this because they are ill, another member of the team will support you.

-Porchlight is also working with food banks to support parents / carers who are struggling to provide food and drink for the family.
-If you are struggling, speak to your family support worker.
+Porchlight is also working with food banks to support parents and carers who are struggling to provide food and drink for the family.
+If you are struggling, speak to your family support worker or visit this page for more information.

 The BeYou Project (LGBT+ support)